-- 2. Enter a Description.

-- 3. Enter Min Value and Max Value.

-- 4. Click Out of range Replacement Values.

-- 5. Click Save.
+- 2. Enter the Description. - 3.
+Enter the Min Number and the Max Number. - 4.
+Enter the Replacement Value for Nonconforming Data if needed. - 5.
+Click Save.

 For information on creating Min Max algorithms through the API, see API Calls for Creating Algorithms - Min Max.